sogeuni/sogeuni.github.io/content/abs/commands/miscellaneous-commands.md

 **banner**

-Prints arguments as a large vertical banner to stdout, using an [[../basic/special-characters#^ASCIIDEF|ASCII]] character (default '#').
+Prints arguments as a large vertical banner to stdout, using an [[special-characters#^ASCIIDEF|ASCII]] character (default '#').
 This may be redirected to a printer for hardcopy.

 Note that _banner_ has been dropped from many Linux distros, presumably because it is no longer considered useful.